Please note: We are currently working with our Care Leavers to review and revamp this document.

 What we will do (our corporate planning principles)

-- Prepare you for adulthood and independent living
+- Appropriately prepare you for adulthood and independent living throughout your care journey

 Our independence programme